Pumped-storage hydroelectricity: Underground reservoirs

 The use of underground reservoirs has been investigated.
 Recent examples include the proposed Summit project in Norton, Ohio, the proposed Maysville project in Kentucky (underground limestone mine), and the Mount Hope project in New Jersey, which was to have used a former iron mine as the lower reservoir.
 The proposed energy storage at the Callio site in Pyhäjärvi (Finland) would utilize the deepest base metal mine in Europe, with 1450 m elevation difference.
 Several new underground pumped storage projects have been proposed.
 Cost-per-kilowatt estimates for these projects can be lower than for surface projects if they use existing underground mine space.
 There are limited opportunities involving suitable underground space, but the number of underground pumped storage opportunities may increase if abandoned coal mines prove suitable.

 In Bendigo, Victoria, Australia, the Bendigo Sustainability Group has proposed the use of the old gold mines under Bendigo for Pumped Hydro Energy Storage.
 Bendigo has the greatest concentration of deep shaft hard rock mines anywhere in the world with over 5,000 shafts sunk under Bendigo in the second half of the 19th Century.
 The deepest shaft extends 1,406 metres vertically underground.
 A recent pre-feasibility study has shown the concept to be viable with a generation capacity of 30 MW and a run time of 6 hours using a water head of over 750 metres.

-US-based start-up Quidnet Energy is exploring using abandoned oil and gas wells for pumped-storage.
-If successful, they hope to scale up to using many or most of the 3 million abandoned wells in the US.
+US-based start-up Quidnet Energy is exploring using abandoned oil and gas wells for pumped storage.
+If successful they hope to scale up, utilizing some of the 3 million abandoned wells in the US.